Hewa people

 The Hewa are an indigenous people that live in the Koroba Lake Kopiago Electorate of Hela Province of Papua New Guinea near the junction of the Strickland River.
 They were one of the last peoples in Papua New Guinea to come into contact with the outside world.
-They number about 2,000 persons, and their rugged rainforest terrain comprises about 1000 sqmi, some of which was unexplored until 2008.
-Their language belongs to the Sepik family.
+They number about 2,000 persons, and their rugged rainforest terrain comprises about 1000 sqmi, some of which was unexplored by outside society until 2008.
+Their language belongs to the Sepik Hills family.